ntvinh2005/VFib-Generator/README.md

 ## Update in future (soon)
 * Add slide to adjust customizable variables like amplitude scales, time scales, number of noises per loop, etc.
 * Experiment with other types of waveform like AFib.
+* Try generating VFib data from scratch without the need of original data